*(This posting includes a handout which you are welcome to use with your students.)

 As I had mentioned earlier, there doesn’t seem to be much justification for making students produce phrasal verbs when speaking or in writing tasks.
 Below are the steps that I have found successful in helping students learn common phrasal verbs that they will see when they read or hear something.

-Step 1) (You, the teacher) Think about an everyday topic that can provide the context for introducing some phrasal verbs, for example, dating or problems with a boss.
+Step 1) (Outside of class, you, the teacher) Think about an everyday topic that can provide the context for introducing some phrasal verbs, for example, dating or problems with a boss.

 Step 2) Write a short paragraph about the topic and includes some phrasal verbs.
 For each lesson, you’ll want to introduce only about 6 phrase verbs, so you might use 3 in one paragraph and 3 others in a second paragraph (perhaps on a different topic.)
 Here is a list of common phrasal verbs List of phrasal verbs that you might want to refer to.